giorgi-ghviniashvili/js-utils/README.md

-# A collection of javascript utility functions, data visualization utilities
+# A collection of javascript and data visualization utility functions